bamItsCam/cardtage/readme.md

 # Cardtage
-An attempt at using the swiss army knife MagickWand libraries to make printing playing cards easier.
+An attempt at using the swiss army knife [MagickWand](https://github.com/ImageMagick/ImageMagick/tree/master/MagickWand) in order to make printing playing cards easier.
+Specifically, it uses the `montage` capabilities of ImageMagick - hence the name `cardtage`, lol.

 # Usage
 ```bash